-Another amazing Young Authors’ Workshop in the books
+Another amazing Young Authors’ Workshop for the books

 By Kathy Nim, Educational Programming Intern

 On Friday, August 10, voices echoed in the Tenderloin Center as students in the ten-day intensive writing camp, the Young Authors’ Workshop (YAW), prepared for their performances.
 For the past two weeks, these high school students from all over the Bay Area had collaborated with each other alongside a team of interns and volunteer mentors to craft and workshop literary pieces that varied from poetry to fiction.

 To kickstart each day of the program, we began with icebreaker games such as “telephone” or improv walks, to name a few.
 Each day was filled with morning and afternoon writing activities curated and led by guest speakers or interns.
 For example, one guest speaker, Lila Cutter, facilitated a portrait-writing workshop where students paired together to draw a portrait of their partner and practiced creating detailed pieces.
 To end our days, reflections were facilitated by interns, varying from “six-word memoirs” to “shout-outs” or appreciations.

 Slowly, on that final Friday afternoon, family members, friends, and 826 staff members entered the Tenderloin Center to celebrate with the YAW team and students.
 Patiently sitting in their seats, students waited to read their final products aloud.
 Their pieces had gone through multiple phases of revision for this exact moment.
 The stage was adorned with a mic and a speaker so the audience could hear each piece loud and clear.
 The treehouse behind the stage was decorated with collages that students created during a field trip and posters with community agreements collaboratively created on the first day of programming.
 A great sense of accomplishment enveloped the room.
 Intern Nataly Madrid perfectly explained this sentiment: “We are so proud of the students!”